Who should apply to speak at the workshop?

 - brings their specific perspective on the topic,

-- identifies what barriers may need to be lifted to make browsers a great platform for WCG & HDR, in particular those where interoperability and standardization are likely to play a role,
+- identifies what barriers may need to be lifted to make browsers a great platform for professional media production scenarios, in particular those where interoperability and standardization are likely to play a role,

-- shed light on specific aspects or questions the Program Committee will have raised in their review process,
+- sheds light on specific aspects or questions that the Program Committee may have raised during their review process,

-- raise questions of their own that other Workshop participants may usefully provide input on.
+- raises questions of their own that other Workshop participants may usefully provide input on.

-Talks are expected to be in the 5 to 10 minutes time range, to ensure as many workshop participants as possible can watch all the submitted talks prior to the live discussions.
+Talks are expected to be in the 5 to 10 minutes time range, to ensure that as many workshop participants as possible can watch the submitted talks prior to the live discussions.

 How will talks be recorded and presented?

 Once approved by the Program Committee, talks are expected to be delivered as a combination of a slideset (in HTML or PDF) and a recorded audio or video of the speaker (without screen recording of the slides) before 15 October 2021.

 These two elements will then be synchronized and combined to allow Workshop participants to watch presentations at their own pace - see an example of this synchronized presentation viewer for a previous W3C event.